Meth Mouth Explained: How to Get Rid of Meth Mouth

 What Are the Treatments for Meth Mouth

-As a matter of fact, the first thing you can do to salvage your teeth is to stop using meth, which might not be possible if the addiction has already taken charge of your body and the mind.
+As a matter of fact, the first thing one can do to salvage the teeth is to stop using meth, which might not be possible if the addiction has already taken charge of the body and the mind.
 For this reason, consider seeking professional help to start the detox process and rehabilitation therapies.

 Unfortunately, there is no cure for meth mouth.
-Once you lose your teeth, you cannot get them back.
+Once the teeth are lost, no one can get them back.
 However, certain measures may help to prevent further damages.
 Here are some tips:

 - Schedule an appointment with a dentist.
-Then, communicate clearly about your condition and expected outcome.
+Then, communicate clearly about the condition and expected outcome.
 Make a list of questions to ask and take note of what they suggest.

 - Maintain proper hygiene by brushing regularly.
 Also, avoid sugar-loaded foods or drinks.

-- Get the damaged tooth removed through surgery if your dentist recommends it.
+- Get the damaged tooth removed through surgery if a dentist recommends it.
 Ask them if fillings or dentures could be options.

-- If you have problems with teeth grinding, wear a mouthguard.
+- If one has problems with teeth grinding, wear a mouthguard.

 Where to Seek Help for Meth Addiction?